Paxton's Tower

 Paxton's Tower is a Neo-Gothic folly erected in honour of Lord Nelson.
 It is situated on the top of a hill near Llanarthney in the River Tywi valley in Carmarthenshire, Wales.
 It is a visitor attraction that can be combined with a visit to the nearby National Botanic Garden of Wales.
 Its high location provides views over the Botanic Gardens and the Tywi valley.
-The tower, a grade II* listed building, is under the care of the National Trust.
+The tower, a Grade II* listed building, is under the care of the National Trust.
 The surrounding parkland is registered at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 History

-The tower was built by Sir William Paxton (1745-1824), a Scottish-born and London-raised merchant and banker, whose forefathers were from Auchencrow by Paxton, Berwickshire.
-Paxton made his first fortune while with the HEIC in Calcutta with Charles Cockerell, brother of the architect.
+The tower was built by Sir William Paxton (1745–1824), a Scottish-born and London-raised merchant and banker, whose forefathers were from Auchencrow by Paxton, Berwickshire.
+Paxton made his first fortune while with the East India Company in Calcutta with Charles Cockerell, brother of the architect.
 He purchased the Middleton Hall estate c 1790.
-The tower was built c 1806-1809.
+The tower was built c 1806–1809.
 Paxton may have been inspired to build the tower by Nelson's death at Trafalgar.
 Whilst in the office of mayor of Carmarthen, he may have met Nelson in person.
 Marble tablets dedicating the tower to Nelson were located above the entrances to the tower.

-Middleton Hall was designed by the architect, Samuel Pepys Cockerell (1754-1827) and was destroyed by fire in 1931.
+Middleton Hall was designed by the architect, Samuel Pepys Cockerell (1754–1827) and was destroyed by fire in 1931.